Outdoor Advertising Methods, Tactics, and Tips

 Costs Associated With Outdoor Advertising

-To understand the costs involved, it's important to know how they're calculated.
-It's based on a system called Gross Ratings Points (GRP), which refers to impressions that are delivered by a media schedule for the outdoor location.
-This is called the DEC, or Daily Effective Circulation, and is also known as a "showing."
+Cost calculations are based on a system called gross ratings points (GRP), the impressions that are delivered by a media schedule for the outdoor location.
+This is called the daily effective circulation (DEC), also known as a "showing."
 One rating point is equal to 1% of the market population.
 There are many factors involved based on traffic, visibility, location, and size.

 Tips for Successful Outdoor Advertising Campaigns